-5. Part A JOB PLAN
+5. PART A - JOB PLAN

-- 5.1 A formal job plan will be agreed between the appointee and their Clinical Director, on behalf of the Medical Director, as soon as possible after the commencement date of the appointee.
+- 5.1 A formal job plan will be agreed between the appointee and their Head of Department, on behalf of the Medical Director, as soon as possible after the commencement date of the appointee.
 This will be signed by the Chief Executive and will be effective from the commencement date of the appointment. - 5.2 The Trust has discretion to offer additional programmed activities in appropriate cases.
-However, where after the appropriate panel approval has been obtained it is agreed to pay temporary additional programmed activities these will only be payable to newly qualified consultants after three months in the post.
+However, where after the appropriate panel approval has been obtained, it is agreed to pay temporary additional programmed activities these will only be payable to newly qualified consultants after three months in the post.
 Such additional programmed activities will not be paid retrospectively to the date of appointment.
-In the case of the other consultants the date from which the additional programmed activities become payable will be a matter of agreement with the Clinical Director. - 5.3 The Job Plan will then be reviewed annually, following the Appraisal Meeting.
-The Job Plan will be a prospective agreement that sets out a consultant's duties, responsibilities and objectives for the coming year.
-It should cover all aspects of a consultant's professional practice including clinical work, teaching, research, education and managerial responsibilities.
+In the case of other consultants, the date from which the additional programmed activities become payable will be a matter of agreement with the Clinical Director. - 5.3 The Job Plan will then be reviewed annually, following the Appraisal Meeting.
+The Job Plan is a prospective agreement that sets out a consultant's duties, responsibilities, and objectives for the coming year.
+It should cover all aspects of a consultant's professional practice including clinical work, teaching, research, education, and managerial responsibilities.
 It should provide a clear schedule of commitments, both internal and external.
 In addition, it should include personal objectives, including details of their link to wider service objectives and details of the support required by the consultant to fulfil the job plan and the objectives. - 5.4 Issues raised through the job planning and appraisal processes will be raised with and reviewed by the relevant Clinical and Medical Directors of each Trust as required.

-5.5 Provisional assessment of Programmed Activities in Job Plan:
+6.5 Provisional assessment of Programmed Activities in Job Plan:

-5.5.1 For a whole-time contract:

-The standard full-time job plan will consist of 10 programmed activities of which up to 1.5 will typically be SPAs.
-The Trust will initially allocate 1.5 SPAs for appraisals, CPD, mandatory training, job planning etc. Permission from your Clinical Director/Medical Director must be sought for participation in external NHS activities and once agreed these should be recorded in your job plan.
+- 6.5.1 For a whole-time contract: - 6.5.2 The balance between Direct Clinical care Activities and Supporting Programmed Activities will be agreed with the candidate as part of the initial job planning process. - 6.5.3 The standard full time job plan will consist of 10 programmed activities of which up to 1.5 will typically be SPAs.
+The Trust will allocate 1.5 SPAs for appraisals, CPD, mandatory training, job planning, audit, formal research and formal pre and post graduate education activity and supervision.
+Permission from your Clinical Director/Medical Director must be sought for participation in external NHS activities and once agreed these should be recorded in your job plan.

-6. Part B PROVISIONAL TIMETABLE
+7. Part B PROVISIONAL TIMETABLE

-6.1 The following provides an outline for expected clinical activity and clinically related activity components of the job plan which occur at regular times in the week.
-Agreement should be reached between the appointee and their Clinical Director with regards to the scheduling of all other activities, including the Supporting Professional Activities.
-Upon appointment the consultant with be given a specific "work programme" detailing the initial allocation of direct clinical care activities and supporting activities.
+7.1 The following provides an outline of the expected clinical activity and clinically related activity components of the job plan that occur at regular times in the week.
+Agreement should be reached between the appointee and their Clinical Director about the scheduling of all other activities, including the Supporting Professional Activities and different roles within the department.
+Upon appointment the consultant with be given a specific "work programme" detailing as a minimum the direct clinical care activity.

 The concept of "fixed" and "flexible" commitments is less easily applied in pathology than in most specialties.
-Nonetheless the number of PAs allocated to fixed commitments and the core work of the post is indicated in the provisional job plan, and does not exceed the maximum number of PAs for the type of contract.
+Nevertheless, the number of PAs allocated to fixed commitments and the core work of the post is indicated in the provisional job plan, and does not exceed the maximum number of PAs for the type of contract.